APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 “Once a recipient has actual or constructive notice of a hostile environment, the recipient has a legal duty to take reasonable steps to eliminate it.
 OCR evaluates the appropriateness of the responsive action by assessing whether it was reasonable, timely, and effective.”

-The university's efforts to track down the perpetrators and their official statements are effectively their measures, or "reasonable steps" taken to eliminate a hostile environment.
+The university's efforts to track down the perpetrators and the statements made were effectively their measures, or "reasonable steps" taken to eliminate a hostile environment.

-It becomes questionable whether these steps were the "appropriate responsive action" taken in order to mitigate any future harassment that might occur.
-For example,
+It becomes questionable whether the steps taken were the "appropriate responsive action" to mitigate any future harassment that might occur.
+For example, given the circumstances,

-Individuals involved in the incident should have been arrested for intimidation, property damage, attempted assault characterized by bias.
+Charges brought for intimidation, property damage, attempted assault characterized by bias.
 Cited for harassment and disruption of university operations.
-Given a no-contact order.
+Given a no-contact order. would have been appropriate.

 But instead the perpetrators were permitted to leave the premises by student affairs personnel without a warning.

 Block also did not find it necessary to get directly involved but found it acceptable to leave the task to others within the administration.

-In both the statements made by Block and the university spokesperson, vague words promoting "harmony" within the UCLA community were chosen in response.
+Additionally, both statements made by Block and the university spokesperson used vague words promoting "harmony" within the UCLA community rather than serious warnings against further harassment.

 ### Hillel

-What might have been a better deterrent from the highest authority at UCLA for an objectively dangerous act against its students?

 On Oct 12, Hillel at UCLA, the largest Jewish campus organization at UCLA, posted a statement on their Instagram account.